#440: Talking to Notebooks with Jupyter AI Transcript

 31:57 You're like, this is breaking my brain.

-32:04 This portion of Talk Python to me is brought to you by us.
+32:01 This portion of talk Python to me is brought to you by us.

-32:11 Whoever told you that is living in the past because it's prime time for Python's asynchronous features with the widespread adoption of async methods and the async and await keywords.
+32:11 Whoever told you that is living in the past because it's prime time for Python's asynchronous features.

 32:42 No subscriptions.